- All Disciplines

 Kara is on maternity leave until March, 2019.
 RSW #4061, PhD, MSW, Kara has expertise in working with individuals, couples, and affected family members in the context of addiction and multiple disorders, families with young children, families working through separation and divorce, and individuals living with trauma.
 Kara is welcoming and non-judgmental.
 She loves working with her clients to accomplish what it is they are hoping to change when they are feeling stuck.
 She believes in the inner strength of her clients and will work with you to get to the root of the problem, identify the roadblocks in your way, help you to find those “ah ha” moments (and usually some “ha ha” moments), and make those changes last!
 Specialty areas: -Couple therapy -High conflict couples -Family therapy -Children and adolescents with behavioural concerns -Individual therapy -Stress management, life stages, and career/personal -Adolescents and children -Divorce and separation -Sexuality and identity -Addiction and concurrent disorders -Trauma and dissociation -Eating Disorders -Anxiety and depression -Mental illness -Critical incident stress debriefing

 Registered Psychologists (Some insurance providers now allow direct billing.
 Please ask us for details.
-First appointments must be booked in person, by caling 306-664-0000)
+Please call the office to book an apt. with a therapist you have not seen before

 R. Psych #393, M.Ed Don has worked in the social work and psychology areas for over 30 years.
 His experience has included work in both public and private practice in Swift Current and Moose Jaw which has provided opportunities to work with a broad age range of individuals, couples and families in a variety of circumstances and settings.
 Additionally, he has an interest in leadership through involvement in interagency development, serving on church boards, professional committees and providing professional supervision.
 He has experience and training to work in the areas of: -Trauma -Anxiety -Depression -Parenting -Couples (relationship/marriage) -Critical Incident Stress Debriefing -Anger Management -Grief and loss -Self Worth and Assertiveness -Learning issues